AmirabbasTaheri/card-sample/README.md

 # card-sample
-a card sample using HTML and CSS
+a card sample using HTML and CSS (gradient/media queries/transform and transition)